 It was in 1911 that the first racing cars whizzed by Le Casino de Monte-Carlo, during the Monte-Carlo Rally.
 In the same period, Sir Winston Churchill was another prolific gambler at the Casino de Monte-Carlo.
 Although the Second World War took him away from Monaco, he came back in 1945 to the shout of “Gentlemen, let’s pick up where we left off”, and thus that night winning 2 million francs.
 And the rest, as they say, is history.

-Open Times: Guided visits and group tours to the casino (including the opera hall, but excluding the salons privés) are available from 10am to 1pm.
+Open Times: Both individual and guided visits and group tours to the casino (including the opera hall, but excluding the salons privés) are available from 10am to 1pm.
 The Salon Rose Restaurant opens at 12pm.
 The bars and gaming rooms open at 2pm daily (until 4am), at which time visitors to the casino must be 18 years of age, meet the dress code, and present ID.

-Free to enter the atrium and the area with slot machines; €17 for entry into the table gambling areas of the casino, which gets you a €30 voucher to use at the restaurants or for gambling.
-Free entry for My Monte-Carlo cardholders get free entry for 2 people.
+Cost: It’s free to enter the atrium and the area with slot machines.
+It costs €17 for entry into the table gambling areas of the casino, which gets you a €30 voucher to use at the restaurants or for gambling.
+My Monte-Carlo cardholders get free entry for 2 people.

 Prices vary between seasons, but throughout the year it is €17 for adults to complete the audio guide tour of the casino.
 Included in this price is a drink, restaurant, or game token available to choose.
 So, whether you want to try your hand at the blackjack table or sit and guess the tell of a high roller with a glass of wine in hand, the choice is yours.
 Each tour takes place between 9am and 1pm, with last entry at 12:15pm.